s-gbz/grilborzer.github.io/_posts/2020-07-31-circle-2015-worse-than-you-think.md

 Image taken from http://missascene.blogspot.com/2016/01/circle-2015.html

 # Wasted potential
-My first thought was "An ethical dilema played out with a cross-section of society - nice!"
+My first thought was "An ethical dilemma played out with a cross-section of society - nice!"
 It was too late when I noticed that there was nothing clever behind the choice of the people or the decisions they made.
 There were barely any interconnected backstories (as seen in the SAW movies) or past crimes that were revealed and weight out.